JosephTech/orca-asr/README.md

 3. Designed simple network protocol to support client TCP long connection.
 4. The support for our own protocol, http protocol and websocket protocol is realized by using state design pattern.
 With only one server deployed, multiple types of clients highly concurrent/non-blocking connections can be supported.
 5. The Group function allows one client to enter a voice and multiple clients to display the recognition result synchronously.
 It is suitable for large meetings where the sound effect of the recorder is poor, the network meeting of the hearing impaired, and the computer has no microphone.
+6. Provides sample programs for Web and the Tkinter client.

 ## Run with Local Build